matheuslenke/100-days-of-swift/README.md

 **Day 66** Today was a hard day, it took me more than one day to do it.
 I need to make from scratch a game of a shooting gallery, and it was a little hard.
 I needed to use a mix of concepts from the Spaceship game and the Penguins game, but after a lot of debugging that i learned in the last days, i finally made it work and liked the result.
 If i worked a little more in it, it would definetly be a good simple game to launch on AppStore

 **Day 67** Today i started to create my own Safari extension, and it was cool to understand that iOS actually don't let extensions and safari exchange data directly, and act as a parser to make sure that anything suspicius won't hurt the user or get sensitive data

+**Day 68** Today i finished the Safari extension, exhanging data between iOS and Javascript code, and handling keyboard input to show always above the Keyboard